michtesar/repo-monitor/README.md

 ### Statistics

-To report statistics one can set up which repositories and if to filter by a specific event.
+To report statistics, one can set up which repositories and if to filter by a specific event.

 To get a notion what it is like, you can run this in the terminal: